asteene/RestaurantPOS/srs.md

 ## Use Cases

 In this section, you should list use cases for the project.
 Use cases are a thorough description of how the system will be used.
 Each group member must supply at least two use cases.
 Each use case should be written in the following format:

-UC-1:
-    Description: A system that allows a restaurant to manage customer sales.
-    Actors: Server, Customer
-    Preconditions: The customer must be in the brick and mortar store with money and place an order(s), and the server/cashier at the restaurant must take the order.
-    Postconditions: The restaurant gets paid and the customer gets their food.
-UC-2:
-    Description: A system that allows someone to place an order at a restaurant.
-    Actors: Customer
-    Preconditions: Customer has money and wants to place an order.
-    Postconditions: Customer gets food and restaurant gets paid.

 * **ID:** A unique identifier for the use case.
 This should be a number that is unique across the entire document (something like UC-1, UC-2, etc. but be sure to replace the word `ID` with the unique identifier).
   * **Description:** A description of the use case that gives the user a high-level overview of how the system is interacted with.